coderefinery/reproducible-python-ml/content/index.md

 This is a **hands-on course on research software engineering**.
-In this workshop we assume that most workshop participants use Python in their work or a leading a group which uses Python.
+In this workshop we assume that most workshop participants use Python in their work or are leading a group which uses Python.
 Therefore, some of the examples will use Python as the example language.

 We will work with an example project and go through all important steps of a typical